whatswrongwithyourmitochondria/rectal-cancer-synthetic-dataset/README.md

 - `20_synthetic_pairs_checked.docx` reviews 20 structured-report/free-text
   pairs for direct correspondence, narrative quality, and clinical plausibility.
 It records case-specific discrepancies and recommendations about terminology, anatomy, staging, and report style.
+That assessment is then used to correct the pipeline

 These documents provide targeted expert feedback on the generation rules and a sample of report pairs.
 They do not constitute clinical validation of all